nla/bamboo/doc/run-sheet.md

 # Bamboo Run Sheet

-## Recovering form runaway access control rule changes
+## Recovering the Trove Solr indexer from runaway access control rule changes

 If an access control rule is overlay broad, for example "\*" or some variant like "\*.au" it may force the Solr indexer to process large parts of the index.
 This will cause indexing to get stuck in the rules change phase.
 Stopping the indexer